 Effect of the hostile takeover on shareholders

 Usually, shares of the target company have been seen to rise.
-When a group of investors or acquiring company perceive that the management is not maximizing shareholder value, they directly approach shareholders to buy their stock at a premium to market value.
-At the same time, they engage in certain tactics to topple the management and create a notion amongst the public, media, and shareholders that a new management is the need of the hour.
+When a group of investors or acquiring companies perceive that the management is not maximizing shareholder valueShareholder ValueShareholder's value is the value that company shareholders receive as dividends and stock price appreciation due to better decision-making by the management that ultimately results in a company's growth in sales and profit., they directly approach shareholders to buy their stock at a premium to market value.
+At the same time, they engage in certain tactics to topple the management and create a notion amongst the public, media, and shareholders that new management is the need of the hour.

 As we see, the stock price of Berendsen jumped after Euro 2 billion Hostile Takeover Bid by Elis.

 source: Yahoo Finance